Nobel-Justin/Oviz-Bio-demo/Mut_Signature_dist/markdown/Mut_Signature_Dist-Manual.md

 | signature ..  | ... | ... | ... | ... | ... | ... | ... |
 | signature N   | ... | ... | ... | ... | ... | ... | ... |

+  - the first line should be the `header` as specified above.
   - `Observations` takes the values of the names of signatures.
   - keys like `T01` is the name of an individual sample.
 The number of keys is not limited.

-- **rows**<br/>
-  Each row in the file is the measure of a specified signature in each individual sample.
-Note that this measure does not have to be normalized to 100%.
+  - each row in the file is the measure of a specified signature in each individual sample.
+All measures will be normalized to 100% in each sample during visualization.

 # Display Interactions
 There are three types of interactions: *Highlights*, *Scrolling* and *Download*.